kd-s-t/aws-iot-nodejs-tester/README.md

 Replace certs folder
 Replace path.resolve according to your certs folder and name

+## To check current active profile in your computer windows 10
+run `aws configure list`

+## To check all profile in your computer windows 10
+run `vim ~/.aws/credentials`

+## To set specific profile in your computer windows 10
+run `setx AWS_PROFILE test5`
+check again the current active profile `aws configure list`

 ## Usage
 run `node subscribe.js`
 run `node publish.js`